Bond Trilogy extras

 Warriors use shape language to speak, especially on the battlefield when silence is crucial.
 There’s a violent reason why they can’t use their voices.
 To ensure that a captured warrior can’t be interrogated by the Weave’s Legion, the Captain-mothers remove their sons’ tongues when they leave the nursery to join their warrior-brothers and become adults.
 Shape language isn’t based on a real-life sign language but I’ve always been impressed by the beauty of signed language like American Sign Language.
 Much as many countries have their own spoken languages and dialects, they also have their own sign languages and dialects.
 There are hundreds of distinct sign languages and variations within those languages based on race, ethnicity, class, and other factors.

 As a young reader, I LOVED the maps that came with books.
 Maps of real places, fantasy maps, maps of a streamside (as in Kenneth Grahame’s The Wind in the Willows), maps of a real or pretend city: ALL OF THE MAPS (I wrote about my map fan-girlyness here).
 When I started The Bond, of course I drew my own map.
 BUT… the map wasn’t very good, so I sulked.
 And sulked.
 I was lucky enough to come across the web page of a talented writer and map-maker, Travis Hasenour.
-Please check out his fantastic maps (among them, the one he crafted for “The Bond” trilogy) here.
-Click for the fantastic map he did for me (and my sad original).
+Please check out his fantastic maps (among them, the one he crafted for “The Bond” trilogy).